 1. Start with Education and Advocacy

-Before any technical changes, ensure key stakeholders and teams understand What SRE is and its benefits.
+Before any technical changes, ensure key stakeholders and teams understand what SRE is and its benefits.
 Share resources, conduct workshops, and identify SRE champions within the organization.
 Building a shared understanding is crucial for buy-in.
-This initial step is as important as the strategic planning involved in areas like The Future of Serverless Architectures.

 2. Define Service Level Objectives (SLOs)